Tactical Research Fund

 - Can be of any duration up to 12 months

 - Can request up to $100,000 (ex GST) funding from the CRC through the TRF program

 - At least four cash-funding, end-user partners of the CRC, or

 - The written support of an AFAC Collaboration Group, or

-- Ideally, should be supported by additional funds from the proposing groups.
+- Ideally, projects should be supported by additional funds and in-kind contributions from the proposing groups.

 - Represent new research initiatives, including scoping studies, synthesis studies and literature reviews